hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 I think none of these conclusions is licensed by the properties of our brain states.
 But being lodged in the present seems like a trivially explicable thing, while our inability to remember the future is not.
+This is related to an even deeper puzzle, namely that objects *persist*, which we will elaborate below.

 #### Temporal solipsism